 The dissertation may be presented in one of two formats.
 You may choose to produce a traditional single, integrated document or you may choose to present your results as three articles of publishable quality.
-Please note: The articles "must be logically connected and integrated into the dissertation in a coherent manner, and sufficient detail must be presented to satisfy the characteristics of a dissertation."
-Introductory and methodological chapters should precede the articles.
-An overall Discussion and Conclusions should follow the articles.
+Please note that the articles typically "replace" the Results section of the dissertation document, although sometimes, one of the articles "replaces" the Background.: The articles "must be logically connected and integrated into the dissertation in a coherent manner, and sufficient detail must be presented to satisfy the characteristics of a dissertation."5 Introductory and methodological chapters need to precede the articles.
+An overall Discussion and Conclusions must follow the articles.